MilanSkocic/ecx/doc/specs/pec.md

 # Semiconductor/electroyte interface under illumination

-The illumination of the semiconductor/electrolyte interface, with photons having an energy greater than the band gap, :math:`E_g`, creates electron/hole pairs in the semiconductor.
+The illumination of the semiconductor/electrolyte interface, with photons having an energy greater than the band gap, \(E_g\), creates electron/hole pairs in the semiconductor.
 By applying the adequate potential the pairs can be separated.
 As a consequence, the majority charge carriers are attracted to the semiconductor bulk whereas the minority charge carriers are drawn to the semiconductor/electrolyte interface where they can be transferred to a RedOx species creating an additional current called photocurrent.

-Figure :numref:`fig_photocurrent_generation` illustrates schematically the mechanism leading to the creation of a photocurrent. n-type (p-type) semiconductors generate anodic (cathodic) photocurrents where the electrons (holes) move towards the external circuit whereas the holes (electrons) move towards the interface.
+The next figure illustrates schematically the mechanism leading to the creation of a photocurrent. n-type (p-type) semiconductors generate anodic (cathodic) photocurrents where the electrons (holes) move towards the external circuit whereas the holes (electrons) move towards the interface.